vospennikov/ClusterMap/README.md

 ### Configuring the Annotation View

-Implement the map view’s `mapView(_:viewFor:)` delegate method to configure the annotation view.
-Return an instance of `MKAnnotationView` to display as a visual representation of the annotations.
+Implement the map view's `mapView(_:viewFor:)` delegate method to configure the annotation view.
+Return an instance of `MKAnnotationView` to visually represent the annotations.

 To display clusters, return an instance of `ClusterAnnotationView`.